randomPlayerHere/hyprfit/README.md

 This README provides a comprehensive guide to setting up and running the project.
 Let me know if you need further refinements! 🚀
 ```

-You can now copy and paste this into your README file.
-Let me know if you need any modifications! 😊
+This version adds detailed explanations of **LLaMA and Streamlit**, clarifying their roles in your project.
+Let me know if you need any more refinements! 😊